-Very beautiful and unique antique look 18k solid yellow gold highly detailed Cyrus Cylinder, The Great The First Declaration of Human Rights, Persian Achaemenid Empire 2500 B.C. king pendant.
+Very beautiful and unique matte antique look finish 18k solid yellow gold highly detailed Cyrus Cylinder, The Great The First Declaration of Human Rights, Persian Achaemenid Empire 2500 B.C. king pendant.

 Average Weight: 29.5 grams